Frequently Asked Questions

 Our Base camps are seven-day trips that start and end on Saturdays.
 Our float trips are seven days.

 Our Lower Base camp has a capacity of twelve guests.
 Our Upper Base camps has a capacity of ten guests.
 Our float trips have a capacity of eight guests and our fall Steelhead camps have a capacity of six guests.

 There is no standard list of flies because the river changes so much from week to week As soon as you book a trip we send a detailed list of recommended flies and fishing gear for the specific time period that you are going.
 You should also check out the fishing reports to see what is happening.

 We also suggest you contact Dillon Duncan for your fly selection.

 He can not only help you with your fly selection – his flies are AWESOME and hold up great to the amount of fish you will catch!

 We have a list of highly suggested items that we will mail out to you after you book a trip.
 Also – check out the Fishing report/weather report page .
 The weather will be a topic of each report and at the bottom of the page is a link to the local weather.
 It will give you an idea of what to expect.
 Remember it can be 75 degrees one week and in the 40’s the next.
 Be prepared!!

-Yes, we see a good number of bears throughout the entire season.
+Yes, we see a few bears throughout the entire season, however it is not uncommon to go on a weeks trip without seeing a Bear.
 In over thirty five years we have never had a serious bear problem.
 We have found that a little common sense goes a long way in dealing with bears.
 More details on how to avoid bear problems is provided in the detail letter for each trip.